 The CEO is responsible for the day-to-day management of the Issuer.
 He has direct responsibility for the Issuer's operations and oversees the organisation and efficient day-to-day management of subsidiaries, affiliates and joint ventures.
 The CEO is responsible for the execution and management of the outcome of all Board decisions.
 The CEO is appointed and removed by the Board and reports directly to it.

-The CEO leads an executive board of management comprised of the CEO, nine global functional heads (or "Chiefs"), two transitional roles and nine zone presidents.
+Until 31 December 2018, the CEO led an EBM comprised of the CEO, nine global functional heads (or "Chiefs"), two transitional roles and nine zone presidents.